PlaceOS/wallet/README.md

  }
 ```

-##### RESPONSE WITH VALIDATION ERRORS
+##### RESPONSE WITH ERRORS
-Occurs when all required fields are not provided in the request payload.
+Occurs when all required fields are not provided in the request payload or Pass generation fails for either google or apple.

 `status_code: 422`